Wineries need to seek new consumers as key drinkers’ ranks dwindle, expert says

 Other top perceived hindrances to profitability: regulations (14%), brand proliferation (9%) and wholesale consolidation (9%).

-Most of the survey respondents were small-scale vintners, producing 1,000–5,000 cases annually and taking in revenues of $1 million–$5 million annually.
+Most of the survey respondents were small-scale vintners, producing 1,000 to 5,000 cases annually and taking in revenues of $1 million to $5 million annually.

 “That says a lot about our aging population of wine consumers and how we're slowly courting that younger consumer,” Porter said.
 “But we have a long, long way to go.”